jdstruck/algo-hw1-findKeys/README.md

 ## How to run ##

-To compile the program, enter "make" in the program directory.
+To run the program, enter the following commands into the program directory:

+        $ make
-To run, enter $ ./solution inputFile.txt outputFile.txt
+        $ ./solution inputFile.txt outputFile.txt

 You may also use the additionally provided input files to test the program, or include your own.